RCA35/EasyHttp/README.md

 # Project Status

-This project is active and maintained by [David Alpert](https://github.com/davidalpert).
+This project is active and maintained by RCA35 (forked from EasyHttp).
+Modifying for dotnet core 2.0.

 # EasyHttp